simonneutert/simonneutert.github.io/src/_posts/2025/2025-01-18-git-co-authoring.md

 4. The main expression consists of several nested operations:
    - `(set *input*)` - Converts the input lines into a set, removing duplicates
    - `(map ...)` - Applies a function to each element in the set
-   - The function `#(clojure.string/replace % #"Author: " "")` does the following:
+   - The function `#(clojure.string/replace % #"Author: " "Co-authored-by: ")` does the following:
      - Uses `clojure.string/replace` to perform string replacement
      - `%` is a placeholder for each input item
      - `#"Author: "` is a regex pattern matching "Author: "
-     - `""` replaces the matched pattern with an empty string
+     - `"Co-authored-by: "` replaces for the matched pattern

 In plain English: This command reads lines from standard input, removes duplicates, and then removes the text "Author: " from the beginning of each remaining line.